-These courses are intended primarily to increase fluency by reading more literature in the original than the confines of a GCSE course enable.
-We hope that the students will leave with a considerably greater confidence in reading the language which will directly benefit public examination performance, not only in the language papers but also in the literature papers with a greater alertness to a wider range of authors and the linguistic / stylistic devices which they use.
+We hope that the students will leave with a considerably greater confidence in reading the language which (among other things) will directly benefit public examination performance, not only in the language papers but also in the literature papers with a greater alertness to a wider range of authors and the linguistic / stylistic devices which they use.

 A range of prose and verse authors are covered.
 Tutors choose texts intended to best suit the students based on the information they and their referees provide.
 This may consist of whole texts (e. g. an easier book of Ovid) but a lot of groups will use readers an anthologies such as:

 - Wheelock – Selections from Latin Literature

 - Murgatroyd – Apuleius, Metamorphoses and From Augustus to Nero

 - Balme and Morwood – Cupid and Psyche and The Millionaire’s Dinner Party

 - The Oxford and Cambridge Latin Anthologies